 Just beneath us was the river.
 We crossed it without realising that we were only meters from the fall’s edge.
 On the other side, we marched through yet another campsite before we came to our own.

-It was large, with numerous tents set up, beanbags scattered here and there and a long table laden with food, beyond which was a view I didn’t expect – Lata Sungai Pisang.
-From between the trees it crashed 25 meters spilling into a clear shallow pool in a set of 3 cascades.
+Our campsite was large, with numerous tents set up, beanbags scattered here and there and a long table laden with food, beyond which was a view I didn’t expect – Lata Sungai Pisang.
+From between the trees it crashed 25 meters spilling into a clear shallow pool in a set of 3 glorious cascades.

-To get there we had to navigate a short but treacherously narrow ledge, at times clinging to the rocks for support.
+To get to the base of the waterfall, we had to navigate a short but treacherously narrow ledge, at times clinging to the rocks for support.
 Once there, Akram and Tarj jumped in almost immediately, while I hung back, preferring to take photos and watch as people took turns to meditate and massage their weary muscles under the thunderous flow.
 As a brave abseiler prepared to bounce his way down the tumble of water, it dawned on me what that rope I had seen earlier was for, not to mark the dangerous edge but for thrill seekers to clip onto before venturing down into the spray.

 Rather than go back the way we came, our exit was via Route 1, from the bottom of the falls along a trail that hugged the left side of Sungai Pisang (if following the flow of the river).
 There were no paper markers this time, just the sounds of far off traffic getting closer to guide us.
-But within 10 minutes we had come to a large boulder that is a cited landmark, and 15 minutes after that the familiar view of the twin tunnels.
+But within 10 minutes we had come to a large boulder often cited as a landmark, and 15 minutes after that the familiar view of the twin tunnels.

 Our hike was short but sweet, and after seeing pictures of this beautiful location, I was thrilled to get to finally experience it for myself.